ProFatXuanAll/ProFatXuanAll.github.io/source/glossary.rst

 .. glossary::

+  Activation Function
+  activation function
+  啟發函數
+    A function takes a vector as input, performs elementwise operation on the input vector, and output the resulting vector.

+  Backward Pass
+  backward pass
+    Backward pass is used to refer to the process of :term:`back-propagation`.

+  Back-Propagation
+  back-propagation
+    Back-propagation is an algorithm used to efficiently calculate gradients of the loss function with respect to the parameters of a neural network.

   BPTT
   Back-Propagation Throught Time
+  back-propagation throught time
     BPTT is an :term:`optimization` algorithm based on :term:`gradient descent` often used to optimize :term:`RNN` models.

+  Forward Pass
+  forward pass
+    Forward pass is used to refer to the process of transforming inputs of a neural network to outputs.

   Gradient Descent
   gradient descent